EDUCBA

 Book Review

 The book is about the everyday we make and our financial investments that have poor effects.
 As the name suggests, the book is here to provide a much-required nudge to people to help.
-The book analyzes decades of behavioral science data on decision-making science and provides people with various factors on how to assess their best decision-making process by questioning it.
-The book also talks about commonplace and natural biases and prevents us from naïve investing.
+The book analyzes decades of behavioral science data on decision-making science and provides people with various factors to assess their best decision-making process by questioning it.
+The book also discusses commonplace and natural biases, preventing us from naïve investing.

 Key Points

-• The book gives access to useful “choice architecture” to nudge people toward the best decisions.
+- The book provides useful “choice architecture” to nudge people toward the best decisions.

-• The book teaches everyone the gap between what the authors term Econs and Humans.
+- The book teaches everyone the gap between the author’s terms Econs and Humans.

 Book #9: Scarcity